hwdsl2/docker-ipsec-vpn-server/README.md

 ### Check server status

-To check the status of your IPsec VPN server, you can pass `ipsec status` to your container like this :
+To check the status of your IPsec VPN server, you can pass `ipsec status` to your container like this:

 ```
-docker exec -it docker-ipsec-vpn-server ipsec status
+docker exec -it ipsec-vpn-server ipsec status
 ```

 ## Next Steps